1695 Linfen earthquake: Tectonic setting

 The Shanxi Rift System is a seismically active intracontinental rift zone in North China.
 Since 231 BC, eight 7.0 earthquakes have been recorded in the rift system.
-The 1303 Hongdong and 1556 Shanxi earthquakes were the deadliest events occurring in the rift, with a death toll of 200,000 and 830,000, respectively.
+The 1303 Hongdong and 1556 Shaanxi earthquakes were the deadliest events occurring in the rift, with a death toll of 200,000 and 830,000, respectively.

-Bounded to the west by the Lüliang Mountains, and the east by the Taihang Mountains, the Shanxi Rift forms the eastern boundary of the Ordos Block; a fragment of continental crust within the Eurasian Plate.
+Bounded to the west by the Lüliang Mountains, and the east by the Taihang Mountains, the Shanxi Rift forms the eastern boundary of the Ordos Block; a fragment of continental crust within the Eurasian plate.
 Within the rift features half-grabens.
 It formed when extension began in the Miocene or Pliocene, separating the crust into the Ordos Block from the North China Craton.
 The reason for extension in this part of China is still debated though the most agreed hypothesis is crustal deformation resulting from the India-Asia collision involving the Indian and Eurasian plates along the Main Himalayan Thrust in the Himalayas, causing the rotation of crustal blocks in China.
-Other hypotheses are slab rollback of the Pacific Plate as it subducts along the east coast of Japan; or localized intraplate tectonics.
+Other hypotheses are slab rollback of the Pacific plate as it subducts along the east coast of Japan; or localized intraplate tectonics.

 Dip-slip and strike-slip earthquakes in North China are consistent with ongoing crustal extension along the Shanxi Rift System.
 The rift extends for 1,200 km, and is up to 60 km across.
 The graben is bounded by normal faults on both sides capable of generating earthquakes.
 Extension along the rift zone occur at a slow rate of 0.8 ± 0.3 mm/year, hence earthquakes occur with long intervals of recurrence.
-The estimated magnitudes of earthquakes by Chinese researchers previously have possible inaccuracies as they are biased on written descriptions and death toll from the earthquakes.
+Previous estimated magnitudes of earthquakes by Chinese researchers have possible inaccuracies as they are biased on written descriptions and death toll from these earthquakes.